DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/Customer-and-Client-Management.md

 5.  **Terms of payment** – Enter the organisation’s payment terms
 6.  **ABN** – Enter the ABN if an ABN record has been created in D365 for this organisation otherwise it can be entered later
     **Address Tab**
-7.  **Add or Edit addresses** – Select Add or Edit as required and a pop up window will be displayed.
+7.  **Add or Edit addresses** – Select Add or Edit as required and a pop-up window will be displayed.
 Multiple addresses can be stored for each organisation customer with different purposes.
 8.  **Name or Description** – This does not print when an address is used in reports, invoices or statements etc. Enter a name to be associated with this address or a description of the type of address it is such as Office address, Postal address etc. The purpose can also be used for this type of function
 9.  **Purpose** – Select the purpose(s) for the address.
 The purpose is a field that can be customised by any organisation so that tailored purposes can be created to suit the organisation’s needs so ensure you select the purpose based on what that address should be used for.
 Eg. Invoice is the purpose that is usually used for the address that should appear on the invoice, Statement might also be used if this has a separate address
 10. **Address fields** – Enter the address into the appropriate fields.
 City and postcode verification is available.